UKHomeOffice/docker-mysql-java-jdk/README.md

-# Docker MySQL Java Container
+# Docker MySQL Java JDK Container

-Docker MySQL Container that also includes Open Java 8 *JRE* install.
+Docker MySQL Container that also includes Open Java 8 *JDK* install.
+It will start mysql in the background then run any parameters provided.

 ## Getting Started